 Store credit cards usually come with low credit limits as well.
 That might not be an issue for you, depending on the store, but it’s definitely something to consider.
 A low credit limit could affect your credit utilization rate, one of the key factors in determining your credit score.

 The perks that come with a store credit card are often not that great, especially when compared to other rewards credit cards out there.
-For example, if you’re only earning 1 percent cash back on purchases at that retailer, you would be better off using a credit card that allows you to earn rewards on purchases everywhere, like the Alliant Visa Platinum Rewards card, which earns two points for virtually every dollar spent.
+For example, if you’re only earning 1 percent cash back on purchases at that retailer, you would be better off using a credit card that allows you to earn higher rewards on purchases everywhere, like the Alliant Cashback Visa Signature card.

 Also, watch out for deferred interest promotions.
 These are payment plans that offer to delay payment of interest, often advertised as “no interest until” a specific date.
 However, after that date, the interest that has been accruing since the purchase date is charged to the account.
 If you’re making a large purchase, such as new kitchen appliances or furniture, rather than using the retailer’s risky deferred interest card offer, find a credit card with a 0% intro APR, like the Alliant Visa Platinum card.

 Maggie Tomasek is the PR & Content Strategist at Alliant.
 She began her career as a journalist for newspapers in Utica, N.Y., Des Moines and Cincinnati before moving to Chicago in 2009.
 Maggie is an eight-time Chicago Marathon finisher and a lifelong creative writer with a passion for comedy.
 Her mom instilled in her a great sense of fiscal responsibility, and her big sister told her to throw that responsibility out the window every once in a while in the name of life experience.
 So far, that combination of financial advice has worked out pretty well for her.

 Get even more personal finance info, tips and tricks delivered right to your inbox each month.